ti-ra-do/de-sounding-echo-chambers/README.md

 The simulation relies on four structured data files to model the social network and its dynamics.
 Below is the expected format and description of each file:

-1. `community_info.csv` - This file contains details about the identified communities within the social network, with columns for community labels, unique identifiers, ideological alignment, and member count.
+1. `community_info.csv` - This file contains details about the identified communities within the social network, with columns for community labels, unique identifiers, ideological alignment (where `1` signifies an ideological community and `0` indicates no ideological behavior), and member count.

     **Example Entry:**
     ```
     label, id, ideological, count
     red, 44123, 1, 2550
-    blue, 44124, 1, 2550
+    blue, 44124, 0, 2550
     ```

 2. `edge_info.csv` - Provides metadata about the different types of edges or relationships that can exist within the social network graph, including post, repost, membership, and follow relationships.